 Compatibility of the office

-You can access the attorney general compatibility index on the Ohio attorney general's website.
+A candidate who is already serving as a public employee or in another elected position should check to make sure that the two positions are compatible, which means that, if elected, the person can serve in both positions at the same time.
+More information on the compatibility of positions is available from the Ohio Attorney General’s Office.
 Questions about compatibility of public offices or positions should be discussed with the board of education’s legal counsel, legal counsel for the public agency the candidate already serves or the candidate’s private attorney.

 Are there any conflicts of interest of which I should be aware?